smartdevicelink/sdl_requirements/detailed_docs/TRS/vehicle_info/UnsubscribeVehicleData_TRS.md

 ## Functional Requirements

 1.
-In case mobile application sent valid UnsubscribeVehicleData_request to SDL
+In case mobile application sends valid UnsubscribeVehicleData_request to SDL to unsubscribe already subscribed parameters
 - and this request is allowed by Policies
-- and there are no other applications subscribed on vehicle info npotifications
+- and there are no other applications subscribed on vehicle info notifications

 SDL must:
 - transfer UnsubscribeVehicleData_request to HMI
 - respond with `<resultCode>` received from HMI to mobile application

 2.
-In case mobile application sent valid UnsubscribeVehicleData_request to SDL
-- and this request is allowed by Policies
-- and there are other applications still subscribed on vehicle info npotifications
+In case SDL successfully subscribes param_1 for app_1 and app_2 via SubscribeVehicleData

+and app_1 sends UnsubscribeVehicleData (param_1)

 SDL must:
-- unsubscribe requesting application from vehicle data change notifications
+- respond via UnsubscribeVehicleData(SUCCESS) to app_1
+- stop sending OnVehicleData (param_1) ONLY to app_1
-- not send UnsubscribeVehicleData_reques to HMI
+- NOT send UnsubscribeVehicleData (param_1) to HMI while there are app_2 still subscribed on param_1

+3.
+In case mobile application sends an UnsubscribeVehicleData_request that is NOT included (omitted) in the PolicyTable group(s) assigned to the application

+SDL must:
+return DISALLOWED, success:false to this mobile app

+4.

 ## Non-Functiona Requirements
 ```